792x/OverRustleLogsDownloader/README.md

 # OverRustleLogsDownloader
 OverRustle Logs Download script

-This is a script to download all available chatlogs from the tracked streamers on OverRustle Logs https://overrustlelogs.net/
+Script to download all available chatlogs from the tracked streamers on [OverRustle Logs](https://overrustlelogs.net/)

 #### Setup:
 ```bash